 Pupils of Tenure School 1947

 By 1912 the "new" school was operational across the road from its predecessor.
 It was situated in the triangle of land between the Priestown Road and the Paddock Road and is now a private residence.
 In January 1950 Fr.
 Ward recorded that there were 65 pupils on the rolls.
 In 1954 Fr.
 Bennett started a fundraising campaign for another new sTchool.
 Five years later a one acre site was purchased at a cost of £225 and in 1962 S. Kerr and Sons, Ardee, were appointed to build a new two roomed school at a cost of £8,000.
 The building was officially opened and blessed by most Rev. Dr. Conway on 18th April 1963.
 It then had 59 pupils on roll.
 As the numbers increased a prefab was added to the right of the school.
 When a second prefab was need in 1983 it was decided to extend the school.

 In 1986 a further two classrooms and a PE hall were added to the school.
 Over the course of the next year the two original classrooms were completely refurbished.
 The new buildings were officially opened by Séamus Kirk TD in October 1987 and blessed by Bishop James Lennon.
 The extension had cost over £200,000 built with a local contribution in excess of £20,000.

 In 1994 there were 112 pupils on roll in the school.
 This fell back to 90 by the year 2000, but in 2002 the number of pupils began to increase sharply and the need for yet another extension became evident.
 Permission for a four-

-Over the past decade we have had to use our PE hall as a classroom and we have also needed to add three prefabricated classrooms and two prefabricated learning support rooms.
-We are very much looking forward to moving into our new school in September 2016.
+In the decade before the new school was built we had to use our PE hall as a classroom and we also needed to add three prefabricated classrooms and two prefabricated learning support rooms.
+Therefore we were very happy to move into our spacious new school in November 2016.

 Scoil Naomh Buithe September 2015